Constitution & By-Laws

 The President shall serve for a period of one year in that capacity.
 The President-Elect shall serve a year in that capacity and then serve a year as president.
 The Immediate Past President shall serve for a year in that capacity, immediately following his/her tenure as President.
 The Executive Director shall serve for a period of three years.

-B. The WebMaster shall be appointed by the Executive Committee and shall serve as a non-voting member thereof.
+B. The Webmaster shall be appointed by the Executive Committee and shall serve as a non-voting member thereof.

 Section 3: